+As at As at

+30 June 31 December

+2010 2009

-As at 30 June 2010 As at 31 December 2009 Trade debtors (ageing analysis is shown on the next page) 162 175 Rental deposits and payments in advance 246 216 408 391
+Trade debtors (ageing analysis is shown on the next page) 162 175

+Rental deposits and payments in advance 246 216

+408 391

-The amount of the Group's trade and other receivables expected to be recovered or recognised as expenses after more than one year is HK\$66 million (31 December 2009: HK\$73 million).
-All the other trade and other receivables are expected to be recovered or recognised as expenses within one year.
+The amount of the Group's trade and other receivable expected to be recovered or recognised as expenses after more than one year is HK\$66 million (31 December 2009: HK\$73 million).
+All the other trade and other receivable are expected to be recovered or recognised as expenses within one year.

-The Directors consider that the carrying amounts of all trade and other receivables approximate their fair value.
+The directors consider that the carrying amounts of all trade and other receivables approximate their fair value.